-- Shanidar Cave - Kurdistan, Iraq.
+- Shanidar Cave - Erbil, Iraq.
 Cave has provided important discoveries regarding Neanderthals, such as the information about their funeral ceremonies, care for injured individuals.
 One Neanderthal found in cave seems to be killed by a human.

 - Soo Doong cave - Quang Binh Province, Vietnam.
 The largest cave in the world with enormous, 4.5 kilometres long passage with maximum height 200 metres and width - 150 metres.

 - Zhoukoudian - Beijing, China.
 Famous due to archaeological findings such as one of the first known specimens of another human species - Homo erectus, called also Peking Man, who lived here approximately 200,000 - 750,000 years ago.
 Cave inhabited also by modern humans in Upper Paleolithic.
 Remains of numerous extinct animals such as gigantic hyena Pachycrocuta brevirostris.

 - Xiaozhai tiankeng - Chongqing, China.
 Largest sinkhole (tiankeng) in the world, up to 662 metres deep, 625x535 metres across.

 - Apollo 11 Cave - Karas, Namibia.
 Contains some of the oldest cave art in Africa, created 25,500 - 23,500 BC.

 - Blombos Cave - Western Cape, South Africa.
 Contains the oldest known artwork in the world - at least 70,000 years old engraved pieces of ochre, also 75,000 years old beads of shell.